moved that Bill , be read the second time and referred to a committee.

 I applaud the introduction of this bill.
 It was about time.
 I would also like to talk about a few things that I look forward to studying as soon as possible at the Standing Committee on Access to Information, Privacy and Ethics.

 It was proposed that the commissioner be given additional powers.
 This bill proves that this proposal was taken into account.
 The commissioner will be able to impose major penalties.
 Currently, as all those who grabbed the bull by the horns know full well, businesses are responsible for protecting personal information or face penalties, which vary from one country to another.
-This bill introduces a 3% penalty, which means businesses such as Facebook, a company worth several billions, could pay up to $10 million if they do not properly protect personal information.
+This bill introduces a 3% penalty, which means businesses such as Facebook, a company worth several billion, could pay up to $10 million if they do not properly protect personal information.

 I am also very happy with another part of this bill, which came up earlier, about consent to use and transfer our data.
 Businesses and organizations that have our data must always have our consent.
 That is crucial, and I am happy about it.